-Artists like to create representations of well-loved celebrities, movie or TV scenes, musicians, athletes or animated characters.
+Artists like to create representations of well-loved celebrities, film scenes, musicians, athletes or animated characters.
 This gallery is where my favorite fan art will dwell in digitally-rendered glory.
 And I'm egotistical enough to admit they'll never look better.

-This piece of fan art was inspired by the Hu Band, Mongolian musicians who combine their cultural art of throat singing with Western rock.
+This piece of fan art was inspired by the Hu Band, Mongolian musicians who combine the cultural art of throat singing with Western metal.
+And I am a huge fan.
 Created from a video screen shot of 'The Great Chinggis Khan', I was intrigued by this striking image of what I imagines is a seer or storyteller and thought it would make a great piece.
-This is also a companion piece to 'Wolf Totem', inspired by a song of the same name by the same band.

 This piece of fan art is inspired by the song of the same name by Mongolian metal band, The Hu.
 In the song's official video I was captured by the mix of old and new imagery and compelled to create it as an art piece.
 This artwork is a companion piece to 'The Great Chinggis Khan' and will be part of a tryptich with an upcoming third piece.